-The Standard packages for both blenders come with a “64oz” volume container.
+The Standard packages for each blender comes with a “64oz” volume container or in some cases a 48oz container.
 Both companies offer other options and packages.
 Blendtec boasts a one blade does it all, both “wet” and “dry” blending in a single container.
 There is a 32oz Vitamix “dry grains” container available.
 Think you need a separate container to grind grains?
 You don’t necessarily, see our » Dry Blending Comparison

 In addition to the dry grains container, Vitamix offers a 48oz container as well as a 32oz wet jar.
 The 64oz container that comes with the Vitamix Classic Series is 13.4 inches tall.
 The biggest complaint about Vitamix tends to be that this container is too tall to store the blender on counter-tops.
-Vitamix addressed this issue with the low-profile 64oz container that comes standard since the release of the Next Generation G-Series blenders.
-This new container is shorter (~10 inches) with a wider base so it fits under most, but not all, cabinets.
+Vitamix addressed this issue with the 48-oz container and a low-profile 64oz container that comes standard since the release of the Next Generation G-Series blenders.
+This new container is shorter (~10 inches) with a wider base that the tall 64-oz so it fits under most, but not all, cabinets.